sensu/sensu-docs/content/sensu-go/6.2/operations/maintain-sensu/troubleshoot.md

 {{% notice protip %}}
 **PRO TIP**: Make [regular backups with sensuctl dump](../../../sensuctl/back-up-recover/) so that you can restore your Sensu resources if you have to redeploy your cluster.
 If you wait until cluster nodes are failing, it may not be possible to make a backup.
 For example, in a three-node cluster, if one node fails, you will still be able to run sensuctl dump.
 If two nodes fail, the whole cluster will be down and you will not be able to run the sensuctl dump command.

-For information about using etcd snapshots for recovery, read the [etcd disaster recovery](https://etcd.io/docs/v3.3.13/op-guide/recovery/).
+For information about using etcd snapshots for recovery, read [etcd disaster recovery](https://etcd.io/docs/v3.3.13/op-guide/recovery/).
 {{% /notice %}}

-You may want to completely remove a cluster and redeploy it in cases such as:
+You may need to completely remove a cluster and redeploy it in cases such as:

+- Failure to reach consensus after losing more than `(N-1)/2` cluster members
 - Etcd configuration issues
 - Etcd corruption, perhaps from disk filling
-- Failure to reach consensus after losing more than `(N-1)/2` cluster members
 - Unrecoverable hardware failure

 To remove and redeploy a cluster: